MsVron/Challenge-Tracker/README.md

 ## Features

 - Add a new entry by providing the date and the number of s.
-- Delete a  entry from the table.
+- Delete an entry from the table.
 - Automatically load existing entries from local storage when the page loads.
 - Display the entries in a table format, showing the date and the number of s.
 - Provide a default value of today's date for the date input field.